timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

   and a systematic journaling habit is needed, and I need to make daily use of it to crystallize and capture my thoughts for refinement and addressing.
+- context:
+  longtime journaling since high school. running log + record of thoughts while running. transitioned into simply journaling about particular important topic matters: research, exercise,
-- beneficial_change: (strategy) adopting a colorful journaling system
+- beneficial change: (strategy) adopting a colorful journaling system
+- immediate benefits
+- implementation:
   - on-the-fly thoughts in real-time
   - structured notes (short to medium) of sundry kinds
   - unstructured / non-standardly-structured (medium to long)